Confederate States of America: Southern Unionism

 Map of the county secession votes of 1860–1861 in Appalachia within the ARC definition.
 Virginia and Tennessee show the public votes, while the other states show the vote by county delegates to the conventions.

 Unionism—opposition to the Confederacy—was strong in certain areas within the Confederate States.
 Southern Unionists were widespread in the mountain regions of Appalachia and the Ozarks.
 Unionists, led by Parson Brownlow and Senator Andrew Johnson, took control of East Tennessee in 1863.
 Unionists also attempted control over western Virginia, but never effectively held more than half of the counties that formed the new state of West Virginia.
 Union forces captured parts of coastal North Carolina, and at first were largely welcomed by local unionists.
 The occupiers became perceived as oppressive, callous, radical and favorable to Freedmen.
 Occupiers pillaged, freed slaves, and evicted those who refused to swear loyalty oaths to the Union.

 In Texas, local officials harassed and murdered Unionists.
 Draft resistance was widespread especially among Texans of German or Mexican descent, many of the latter leaving for Mexico.
 Confederate officials attempted to hunt down and kill potential draftees who had gone into hiding.
 Over 4,000 suspected Unionists were imprisoned in the Confederate States without trial.

-Col. James P. Brownlow, a 22-year-old cavalry colonel from Knoxville, and his regiment of Southern Unionist "mountaineers", were called "damned Tennessee Yankees" by Confederate troops.
+James Patton Brownlow, a 22-year-old cavalry colonel from Knoxville, and his regiment of Southern Unionist "mountaineers", were called "damned Tennessee Yankees" by Confederate troops.

 Up to 100,000 men living in states under Confederate control served in the Union Army or pro-Union guerilla groups.
 Although Southern Unionists came from all classes, most differed socially, culturally, and economically from the region's dominant pre-war planter class.